chenxin061/pdarts/README.md

 Add --cifar100 if search on CIFAR100.
 ```

-It needs ~7 hours on a single P100 GPU. ~~or 12 hours on a single 1080-Ti GPU to finish everything.~~
+It needs ~7 hours on a single P100 GPU, or 12 hours on a single 1080-Ti GPU to finish everything.
-Update: My colleague tried the search process with a single 1080-Ti GPU and finished in less than 7 hours.
-Many thanks to Hengheng.
+Our test with a limitation of 12 memory on P100 GPU tooks about 9 hours to finish the search.

 For the parameters, please see our paper (we would provided more explanations in this README soon).